bdeckard92/dupUT/02-Lesson-Plans/07-Project-1/README.md

 * If students complain about group configurations, remind them of the following:

-  * In the real-world, you don't get to choose your co-workers.
+  * In the real world, you don't get to choose your coworkers.

   * Working collaboratively is an important skill to acquire as a developer.

 * The Instructor Demo activities on the first day ask you to create a project repository.
-You can create one on-the-fly or you may want to create on in advance.
+You can create one on-the-fly or you may want to create one in advance.

-* Be sure to spend plenty of time making sure that students can follow best practices while collaborating with git.
+* Be sure to spend plenty of time making sure that students can follow best practices while collaborating using Git.

-* Students can use the [API Resources blog post on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/apis/api-resources) for ideas on free APIs that don't require CORS to use in their projects.
+* For ideas on free APIs that don't require CORS to use in their project, students can refer to the [API Resources blog post on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/apis/api-resources).

 ## Career Connection